spec-dev/allo/guides/Testing-Live-Objects.md

 ## Prerequisites

-#### 1) Go ahead and cache whatever version of the Spec core library is being used with the Live Objects you are looking to test.
+1) Go ahead and cache whatever version of the Spec core library is being used with the Live Objects you are looking to test.
 This exact version/url can be found inside of `imports.json` in the root folder:
 ```bash
 $ deno cache https://esm.sh/@spec.dev/core@0.0.106
 ```

-#### 2) Make sure Postgres is up and running locally:
+2) Make sure Postgres is up and running locally:
 ```bash
 $ psql
 ```

+## How testing works

+The Live Object testing process will:

+1) Create a local Postgres table with the same structure as your Live Object (this is where test data will be indexed into).
+2) Subscribe to all inputs (events & contract calls) that your Live Object depends on.
+3) Route any new inputs (events & contract calls) into their respective handler functions within your Live Object.
+4) If testing on historical data, the requested historical range of event/call data will be pulled from Spec's APIs and routed through your handlers one by one.

 ## Testing on new events